haberdashPI/vscode-master-key/docs/templates/guide.md

 2. Create your own binding set

 > [!WARNING]
-> Because the error reporting for master keybinding files is not yet very precise, it is recommended that you edit bindings incrementally (e.g. by slowly creating new bindings or by slowly uncommenting an entire binding set you have imported).
-In this way you can ensure that the changes you've made can be properly activated by Mater Key.
-Improved error reporting for these binding files will be available in a future release of Master Key.
+> Because the error reporting for master keybinding files is not yet very precise, it is recommended that you edit bindings incrementally, testing them out as you go (e.g. by slowly creating new bindings or by slowly uncommenting an entire binding set you have imported).
+This will ensure that the changes you've made can be properly activated by Master Key.
+Improved error reporting is on the [roadmap](#roadmap)

+> [!NOTE]
+> The documentation covers version 2.0 of the master key binding format, created for version 0.4 of master key.
+A legacy definition of the bindings, created for version 0.3.0 (version 1.0) of the keybindings, is still supported, but might not benefit from future enhancements to master key.
+You can learn how to upgrade the keybinding format by reviewing https://github.com/haberdashPI/vscode-master-key/pull/70

 ### Add User Bindings